 Our compensation program does not prescribe a specific formula for the mix of base salary and annual and long-term incentive components so that we have flexibility in developing appropriate compensation packages.
-Generally, we would like salaries to approximate the median for the peer group and the majority of the other compensation components to be subject to our performance and the performance of our common stock and to be at-risk.
-The chart below shows the mix of these elements for each of the Named Executive Officer's 2010 compensation package.
+Generally, we would like salaries to approximate the median for the peer group and the majority of the other compensation components to be subject to our performance and the performance of our Common Stock and to be at-risk.
+The chart below shows the mix of these elements for each of our Named Executive Officer's 2011 compensation package.

-We believe that the pay mix for each of the Named Executive Officers is appropriate for our Company and as compared to our peer group.
-The values attributed to bonuses and long-term incentives (which for 2010 consisted of grants of options ($[\cdot]-[\cdot]\%$), restricted stock units ($[\cdot]-[\cdot]\%$) and performance stock awards($[\cdot]-[\cdot]\%$)) for purposes of the chart are based on the target performance level and would represent a lower percentage of total compensation at threshold performance levels and a higher percentage at maximum performance levels.
-The differences in the mix of components among the Named Executive Officers is largely attributable to job responsibility, with the corporate executives' compensation packages being slightly more heavily weighted towards long-term incentives.
+We believe that the pay mix for each of our Named Executive Officers is appropriate for our Company and as compared to our peer group.
+The values attributed to bonuses and long-term incentives (which for 2011 consisted of grants of stock options (0-63%), restricted stock units (23-88%) and performance stock awards (0-40%) and for Mr. Chirico treats one-third of the value of his three-year "upfront" stock option and restricted stock units grants made in 2009 as attributed to 2011) for purposes of the chart are based on the target performance level and would represent a lower percentage of total compensation at threshold performance levels and a higher percentage at maximum performance levels.
+The differences in the mix of components among our Named Executive Officers is largely attributable to job responsibility, with the corporate executives' compensation packages being slightly more heavily weighted towards long-term incentives.